free things to do in New York City

 Discussion | An Evening with Precog Magazine

-Gaby Collins-Fernandez and Kellie Konapelsky will discuss their work as publishers of Precog, an annual independent magazine of artist projects and experimental writing that explores technology, cyber-materiality, gender and the body.
-The conversation will focus on Precog's history, as well as how to conceive, strategize and execute an independent publication.
+Gaby Collins-Fernandez and Kellie Konapelsky will discuss their work as publishers of Precog, an annual more independent magazine of artist projects and experimental writing that explores technology, cyber-materiality, gender and the body.
+The conversation will focus on Precog's history, as well as how to conceive, strategize and execute an independent publication. less

 New York City, NY; NYC